ibra-kdbra/banije/README.md

 ## 🙏 Credits

-This project, banije, is inspired by the excellent work on the [Fuwari repository](https://github.com/saicaca/fuwari).
+This project, banije, is inspired by the excellent work on the [Fuwari](https://github.com/saicaca/fuwari).
 Their use of Astro for static site generation and attention to detail in crafting templates is truly commendable.